Eastern Sports Club: Continental record

-Record
+Other achievements

+1992–93 season

 In 1992–93 season, Eastern maintained a record of 9 straight wins in the first half of the First Division League season.

 The team scored 30 goals in the first 9 matches with no goals conceded.
 It was a record of 3-zero (0 draw, 0 loss, 0 conceded).

 Eastern captured 3 trophies in that season, and regained the League Champion title after 37 years.

+AFC Champions League

+Eastern is the first Hong Kong club to compete in the group stage of the AFC Champions League.

+Chan Yuen-ting is the first woman to coach a male football club in a top-flight continental competition, when she managed the club in the 2017 AFC Champions League match against Chinese side Guangzhou Evergrande.